Alfaepsilon/Alfaepsilon/README.md

 - 👋 Hi, I’m @Alfaepsilon
-- 👀 I’m interested in Mathematics, Sytem administration/Security, Automation and DevOps.
+- 👀 I’m interested in Mathematics, System administration/Security, Automation and DevOps.
 - 🌱 I’m currently learning all type of things

 <!---